-Goal 4: Promoting Wellness in a Safe and Caring Community Objective Baseline 2016 Result 1 The number of initiatives that promote pride in and respect for our environment.
-1 Increase in activities 10 8 2 Implementation of Healthy Schools Approach. [] In Progress [] Implemented Complaints: Bullying/Violence N/A 0 0 0
+Goal 4: Promoting Wellness in a Safe and Caring Community

+Objective 2015 Target 2015 Result 2016 Result 2017 Result 2018 Result 1 The number of initiatives that promote pride in and respect for our environment.
+Increase in activities 10 8 13 14 2 Implementation of Healthy Schools Approach. [] In Progress [] Implemented Complaints: Bullying/Violence 0 0 0 0 0

-We continued or introduced the following initiatives in the area of violence prevention and conflict resolution throughout the 2010-15 period.
+We continued or introduced the following initiatives in the area of violence prevention and conflict resolution throughout the 2010-18 period.

-- 1. We brought in the Tolerance Caravan. - 2.
-We had class discussions on cyber-bullying led by our socio-community police officer. - 3.
-We continued to promote our Peaceful Schools status when applicable. - 4.
-We discussed bullying, conflict and violence in assemblies. - 5.
-We continued our bullying reporting system on our school's website where students can report bullying and/or conflicts. - 6.
-Secondary 4 and 5 classes of Madame Piquette participated in "De-Stress et Progress" workshops to help them better manage the stresses of daily life through the teaching of hands-on coping strategies. - 7.
-We surveyed our students using the Tell Them from Me (TTFM) survey on healthy behaviours and used the results to guide us in making changes or additions to the programs already in place. - 8.
-We continued the FLASH Program where sex education topics and acceptance of differences are discussed at all grade levels.
-At the senior grade levels FLASH topics include those of sexual violence. - 9.
-We promoted a collegial atmosphere by introducing the House System for Secondary 3 students.
+- We had class discussions on cyber-bullying led by our socio-community police officer. - We continued to promote our Peaceful Schools status when applicable. - We discussed bullying, conflict and violence in assemblies. - We continued our bullying reporting system on our school's website where students can report bullying and/or conflicts. - The staff is continuing to find ways to help students better manage the stresses of daily life. - We surveyed our students using the Tell Them from Me (TTFM) survey on healthy behaviours and used the results to guide us in making changes or additions to the programs already in place. - We continued the FLASH Program where sex education topics and acceptance of differences are discussed at all grade levels.
+At the senior grade levels FLASH topics include those of sexual violence. - We continued the Kilometre of Courage buddy run.